Deciding where in Australia you should live and study? Here are 5 reasons why Perth should be at the top of your list.

 Perth enjoys a Mediterranean climate, with hot, dry summers and cool, wet winters.
 With more hours of sunshine than any other capital city in Australia (70% of the year you’ll experience clear blue skies), you’ll get to enjoy more time outside exploring your new home.

 In summer, Perth residents cool down by heading to one of our 19 beaches, including the world-famous Cottesloe Beach, which was voted Australia’s number 1 beach in 2019.
 In spring, you can head a few hours north to check out the incredible wildflowers, in one of the most spectacular flower displays in the world.

 4. Cosmopolitan culture

-While we’re known as the more chilled out city when compared to our east coast rivals, Perth has experienced a cultural Renaissance in recent years.
+While we’re known as the more chilled out city when compared to our east coast rivals, Perth has experienced a cultural renaissance in recent years.

-Some of the must-visit dining and entertainment precincts include Northbridge, which has finally being reconnected to the CBD as part of the new Perth City Link development (highlights include Palace Arcade, Hummus Club, Long Chim, Petition, The Flour Factory, and Market Grounds); the vibrant port city of Fremantle (Little Creatures Brewery, Sweetwater Rooftop Bar, The Mantle, Propeller, and Bread in Common); bustling Oxford Street in Leederville (Low Key Chow House, Pinchos, Kitsch, Bill’s Bar and Bites); and trendy Beaufort Street in Mt Lawley (El Publico, Zeus Street Greek, The Flying Scotsman, and Si Paradiso).
+Some of the must-visit dining and entertainment precincts include Northbridge, which has finally been reconnected to the CBD as part of the new Perth City Link development (highlights include Palace Arcade, Hummus Club, Long Chim, Petition, The Flour Factory, and Market Grounds); the vibrant port city of Fremantle (Little Creatures Brewery, Sweetwater Rooftop Bar, Propeller, and Bread in Common); bustling Oxford Street in Leederville (Low Key Chow House, Pinchos, Kitsch, Bill’s Bar and Bites); and trendy Beaufort Street in Mt Lawley (El Publico, Zeus Street Greek, The Flying Scotsman, and Si Paradiso).